-What PSI Should Car Tires Be?
-A Practical Guide
+What PSI Should My Tires Be?
+A Simple Tire Pressure Guide

 optimal tire pressure guidelines

-You should keep your tires inflated to the vehicle-maker’s recommended PSI, which you’ll find on the driver’s door jamb or in the owner’s manual—typically about 30–42 psi depending on vehicle size.
-Check pressures when tires are cold, use a quality gauge, and adjust for temperature shifts (≈1 psi per 10°F) or added load/towing.
-Don’t use the sidewall maximum as your target.
-Follow simple checks and adjustments to improve safety, fuel economy and tire life; more practical tips follow.
+Keep your tires inflated to the recommended PSI listed on your driver’s door jamb or in your owner’s manual.
+That number is typically 30-42 psi, depending on vehicle size.
+Check pressures when the tires are cold, use a quality gauge, and adjust for temperature swings (about 1 psi per 10°F) or extra load when towing.
+Do not use the sidewall maximum as your target.
+Simple, consistent checks improve safety, fuel economy, and tire life.

 What PSI Should My Tires Be?
 Quick Answer